First Day Recommendations:

 If you go on exchange to the Doon School, the first thing I recommend you do after taking your bag to your room is to get a uniform.
 I found that this was an important step for two reasons.
 First, you will feel much less out of place once you have a uniform.
 Chances are, when you arrive, you will still be wearing whatever you wore on the plane, while the rest of the boys are required to arrive already in uniform.
 This will make you feel even more out of place than you would normally.
 You will feel much less obtrusive once you have a uniform.
 Second, your clothes are likely not a fit for the climate, while the uniform is.
 If it is hot when you arrive, you will want to put on something breathable, which the uniform surprisingly is.

 Once you have gotten yourself a uniform and unpacked, you should introduce yourself to your roommates.
-You will likely be in a room with four other boys, one of whom will be your exchange partner, the other three you will have to get to know.
+You will likely be in a room with four other boys, one of whom will be your exchange partner and you will have to get to know the other three.
 These will be the boys who will look after you and make sure you are doing alright.
 They can only do this if you get to know them.

 One of the most interesting things about the Doon School is the culture built around academics.
 The school is the absolute best in the entire country, which means that it intrinsically attracts students who are academically motivated and then only selects a choice few of those who are especially capable.
 Thus, all the students who attend must be distinctly smart and academically motivated.
 Once inside it is apparent, however, that the reputation of the school precedes the characteristics and motivations of the student body.
 In an obvious attempt to address this issue, the administration tries to fabricate more academic motivation in the following ways: